Rockies vs. Athletics Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 83 hits with 20 doubles, two triples, seven home runs and 39 walks.
-He has driven in 34 runs with one stolen base.
+- Jurickson Profar has 21 doubles, two triples, seven home runs, 40 walks and 36 RBI (85 total hits).
+He's also swiped one base.

 Profar Recent Games